BryceBann/regex-science/Develop/gist-template.md

 ## Summary
 In this walk through we will be using the following regex code snippet:
 `/^#?([a-f0-9]{6}|[a-f0-9]{3})$/`

+In the above code snippet follows multiple small rules that allow us to find any hex code with 6 or three characters
 ## Table of Contents

 - [Anchors](#anchors)